Vampire Blood Bowl Team

 Bob: And what’s that?

 Jim: The Vampires have Bloodlust, which can make them unpredictable and sometimes fatal to your own players.
-They also don’t start with any ball handling or blocking skills, and team dice rolls are expensive for this team.
+They also don’t start with any blocking skills, and team dice rolls are expensive for this team.

 Bob: That does sound like a problem.
 So, are Vampires a good team for beginners?